nicolube/gerber-parser/README.md

   LibrePcb, etc.
 - 2025/05/05 - gerber-types crate transferred to the MakerPnP organization, primary maintainer is now Dominic Clifton
 - 2025/06/04 - gerber-parser crate transferred the repository to the MakerPnP organization, primary maintainer is now Dominic Clifton.
-- 2025/06/13 - All gerber commands are now supported.
+- 2025/06/13 - All non-deprecated gerber commands are now supported.
 License changed to MIT or APACHE.
+- 2025/07/11 - Support for deprecated commands added.

 ## Authors